What is a CDN and how does it work?

-- Integrates a popular web apps such as Google Analytics, Clicky Web Analytics, SiteLock and many more.
+- Integrates popular web apps such as Google Analytics, Clicky Web Analytics, SiteLock and many more.

 Softlayer’s brand of CDN – CloudLayer is the latest cloud service from the leading dedicated server provider – SoftLayer.
-Their network is spread across 24 nodes in the cloud to provide low latency, high speed end-user experience.
-Plans start at 12 cents/GB and comes with phone and email support.
+Their network is spread across 24 nodes in the cloud to provide low latency, high-speed end-user experience.
+Plans start at 12 cents/GB and come with a phone and email support.
 They also have 2 introductory PDFs – be sure to check them out before purchasing!